Tutoriels Backend

 Note: Since Angular 12 end-to-end testing has been disabled.

-The Angular documentation concerning the notion of coverage is accessible at this address https://angular.io/guide/testing-code-coverage
+The Angular documentation on the concept of coverage is available at this address https://angular.dev/guide/testing/code-coverage

 I add in package.json an additional script to test the coverage